MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 # Azure Well-Architected Framework perspective on App Service (Web Apps)

-Azure App Service is a type of platform as a Service (PaaS) compute service that you can use to host your workload on the Azure platform.
+Azure App Service is a type of platform as a service (PaaS) compute service that you can use to host your workload on the Azure platform.
 It's a fully managed service that abstracts the underlying compute and offloads the responsibility of building, deploying, and scaling to the platform.
 An app service always runs in an App Service plan.
 The choice of plan defines the region in which the workload runs, the type of operating system, and the compute configurations, with various billing models.

 This article assumes that as an architect, you've reviewed the [**compute decision tree**](/azure/architecture/guide/technology-choices/compute-decision-tree) and chosen App Service as the compute for your workload.
 The guidance in this article provides architectural recommendations that are mapped to the principles of the [Azure Well-Architected Framework pillars](/azure/well-architected/pillars).